Earn Your Florida Social Work License

 - A 2-hour course on domestic violence

-If these courses are not completed before the license is applied for, additional paperwork must be submitted to the Florida Board of Clinical Social Work stating that the courses will be completed within six months of earning the LCSW licensure.
+If these courses are not completed before the license is applied for, additional paperwork must be submitted to the Florida Board of Clinical Social Work stating that the courses will be completed within six months of passing the ASWB clinical exam and earning the LCSW license.

 How can I earn a provisional social work license in Florida?

 A provisional social work license in Florida is valid for 24 months and allows a licensee to practice under supervision.
 To apply for a provisional license, the following requirements must be met:

 - The applicant must be approved for the provisional license by the board.

 - Applicants must have already applied for licensure by examination or endorsement as a CSW, MFT or MHC in Florida.